ilaiadaya/Projects/README.md

 # Projects
 See here some of Ilai's latest projects.
 Thank you for supporting me!

-1.Content based recommender systems
+1. Content based recommender systems

-2.Experimental Paper Empathy and social anxiety
+2. Experimental Paper Empathy and social anxiety

-3.Reuters Corpus NLP Project
+3. Reuters Corpus NLP Project

-4.Twitter sentiment analysis
+4. Twitter sentiment analysis